sjzeil/CoWeM/userReference/Public/conditionalText/conditionalText.md

 *  Integration testing can be conducted
     *  \cmd{}firstterm{bottom-up }

-\mac{}ifnot _slides
+        {({
-        (start by unit-testing the modules that dont'call anything else, then add the modules that call those starting modules and thest the combination, then add the modules that call those, and so on until you are ready to test
+        (start by unit-testing the modules that don't call anything else, then add the modules that call those starting modules and thest the combination, then add the modules that call those, and so on until you are ready to test
         \function{main()}.)
-\mac{}endif
+        })}

         *   relieves the need for stubs

     *  or \cmd{}firstterm{top-down}

-\mac{}ifnot _slides
+        {({

         (start by unit-testing \function{main()} with stubs for everything it calls, then replace those stubs by the real code, but leaving in stubs for anything called from the replacement code, then replacng those stubs, and so on, until you have assembled and tested the entire program).

+        })}

-It's worth noting that unit testing and integration testing can sometimes use some of the same test inputs (and maybe the same expected outputs), because we are testing the software in different configurations.
+{({It's worth noting that unit testing and integration testing can sometimes use some of the same test inputs (and maybe the same expected outputs), because we are testing the software in different configurations.})}
-\mac{}endif

 ```

 ---

-The upshot of this is that my original slides remain and can still be used for live presentations.
+The upshot of this is that my original slides remain and can still be
-But the *scroll* format will contain the more detailed text, and can be deployed as the
+used for live presentations.
+But the *scroll* format will contain the
+more detailed text, and can be deployed as the web course content or
-web course content or as lecture notes for students in the live version.
+as lecture notes for students in the live version.

-If, instead,  I wanted the extra material to appear only in web versions of
-the course, I would change the
-"\macro{ifnot} `_slides`" to "\macro{if} `\uscore{}online`".